nypl-spacetime/nypl-warper/README.md

 You can see this code in action at http://maps.nypl.org/.

 ---

+Consult the wiki for for more documentation including a report detailing the changes in this version compared with the previous version. https://github.com/NYPL/nypl-warper/wiki

+---

 The NYPL Map Warper is an open source map geo-rectification, warping and georeferencing application.